hkneiding/tmQMg-L/README.md

 # tmQMg-L

-This repository contains the data files of the ligands dataset tmQMg-L containing 32k ligands extracted from the Cambridge Structural Database.
+This repository contains the data files of the ligands dataset tmQMg-L containing 30k ligands extracted from the Cambridge Structural Database.
 The ligands come with their atomic positions, metal-coordinating atom indices and corresponding formal charges.
 Electronic, steric and cheminformatics descriptors have been calculated for each ligand and are included as well.
+Details on how the data was compiled can be found in the corresponding publication `Directional Multiobjective Optimization of Metal Complexes at the Billion-Scale with the tmQMg-L Dataset and PL-MOGA Algorithm <https://chemrxiv.org/engage/chemrxiv/article-details/651051d4ed7d0eccc32252ea>`_.

 ![tmQMg-L_Figure](tmQMg-L.png)